 - Prepare an annual Internal Audit Plan, setting out the timing and scope for Internal Audit assignments.
 The Internal Audit Plan shall be based on the independent risk assessment process, identifying business objectives and key risks to the achievement of those objectives, including any risks or control concerns identified by management;

 - The Internal Audit Plan shall be reviewed and approved by the Audit and Compliance Committee and communicated to the Board.
 The Audit and Compliance Committee shall satisfy itself that the Plan addresses controls covering all key business risks, on an appropriate frequency.
 Any changes to the Plan shall be discussed with the Chair of the Audit and Compliance Committee and will be communicated to that Committee.
 Internal Audit is responsible for planning, conducting, reporting and following up on audit assignments;

-- Review the adequacy of the Society to manage the key risks identified and to ensure compliance with policies, plans, procedures and business objectives established by the Board;
+- Review the adequacy of the Society to manage the key risks identified and to ensure compliance with policies, plans, procedures and Society objectives established by the Board

-- Prepare Internal Audit Plans and design audit procedures with the objective of identifying any control weaknesses or deficiencies that, if not corrected, may give rise to a material risk of fraud and error; and
+- Prepare Internal Audit Plans and design audit procedures with the objective of identifying any control weaknesses or deficiencies that, if not corrected, may give rise to a material risk of fraud and error

 - Assist in the investigation of significant suspected fraudulent activities within the organisation and notifying management and the Audit and Compliance Committee of the results.